biqqles/p2oggle/README.md

 # P2oggle
 [Jump to source](app/src/main/java/eu/biqqles/p2oggle/) | [Project thread](https://forum.xda-developers.com/devdb/project/?id=34190) | [Screenshots](https://forum.xda-developers.com/devdb/project/?id=34190#screenshots)

 The [Lenovo P2](https://en.wikipedia.org/wiki/Lenovo_P2) features a somewhat unusual hardware switch (referred to by Lenovo as the "one-key power saver").
 On the stock ROM this switch toggles a battery saving mode but in aftermarket development it has remained unused - until now.
-P2oggle (read: "*P-Toggle*") is an app which enables this switch and allows you to assign toggleable "actions" to it.
-Currently, these include:
+P2oggle (pronounced "*P-Toggle*") is an app which enables this switch and allows you to assign toggleable "actions" to it.

 <details>
-  <summary>Available actions</summary>
+  <summary>Currently, available actions include:</summary>

   - Flashlight
   - Battery saver